-Before babies start crawling, they need to build up their muscle strength first.
+Before your baby gets crawling, he or she needs to build up their muscle strength first.

 Since 1994, parents have been advised to put babies to sleep on their backs, instead of on their tummies, to reduce the rate of Sudden Infant Death Syndrome (SIDS).

 While this has been very effective, some experts believe it has caused some babies to reach physical milestones later.

-Spending less time on their tummies means some babies take longer to develop the strength to hold their bodies up and start crawling sooner rather than later.
+Spending less time on their tummies means some babies take longer to develop the strength to hold their bodies up and begin crawling sooner rather than later.